 Matthew 19:8 “Because of your hardness of hearts Moses permitted you to put away your wives; but from the beginning it has not been this way.”

-The church’s shameful reversal of God’s provision for divorce forces unequally yoked believers to wrestle with pigs in the mud and expose themselves to bad company.
+The church’s shameful reversal of God’s concession for divorce forces unequally yoked believers to wrestle with pigs in the mud and expose themselves to bad company.
 It prevents them from following so many wisdom passages in Scripture such as:

 “The wise woman builds her house, but the foolish tears it down with her own hands” (Prov.
 14:1).